cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 }
 ```

-A successful request will return `Contract has been successfully drafted/updated!`.
+A successful request will return `{"message": "Contract has been successfully drafted/updated!", "iri" : "root iri that is instantiated"}`.

 #### 2.6.2 Schedule route